Tony Pulis

 With Stoke amongst the favourites for relegation upon their return to the top flight after a 23-year absence, Stoke went on to comfortably survive and finished in 12th position.
 Pulis made history during the 2010–11 season as he guided Stoke to their first FA Cup Final after beating Bolton Wanderers 5–0 in the semi-final.
 The Potters, however, lost the final 1–0 to Manchester City, but had the consolation of qualifying for European football.
 In the UEFA Europa League, Stoke lost 2–0 on aggregate in the round of 32 to Spanish giants Valencia.
 The 2012–13 season saw Stoke make little progress and Pulis left the club by mutual consent on 21 May 2013.

 Pulis returned to management on 23 November 2013 joining Crystal Palace on a two-and-a-half-year contract.
 He guided Palace away from relegation, to their highest Premier League finish of 11th in 2013–14, which earned him the Premier League Manager of the Season award.
 He left the club, however, shortly before the start of the subsequent season.
 He joined West Bromwich Albion in January 2015, a post he held until November 2017.
 Pulis achieved a top half finish with West Brom in the 2016–17 season, finishing 10th, but the club made a poor start to the following season, culminating in his sacking.
 On Boxing Day 2017, Pulis was appointed manager of Middlesbrough, a post he held until May 2019.
 On 13 November 2020, Pulis returned to management when he was named manager of Sheffield Wednesday; however, on 28 December, he was sacked after 10 games in charge.
+Following his sacking, he announced his retirement from football management.